DoctorWkt/acwj/30_Design_Composites/Readme.md

    each struct and the type details for each member.
 Also, we will need the memory offset for the member from the "base" of the struct.
  + ditto for named and unnamed structs, although the offset will always be zero.
- + a list enumerated list names and the actual enumeration names and their associated values.
+ + a list of enumerated list names and the actual enumeration names and their associated values.
  + in the symbol table, we need the existing `type` information for non-composite types, but we'll also need a pointer to the relevant composite type, if a